 The 2-way state indicates that the router has seen its own Router ID in the Neighbor field of the neighbor's HELLO packet.
 Receiving a Database Descriptor (DBD) packet from a neighbor in the init state will also a cause a transition to 2-way state.
 The OSPF neighbor 2-way state is not a cause for concern.
 For an explanation of the 2-way state, refer to Why Does the show ip ospf neighbor Command Reveal Neighbors Stuck in 2-Way State?

 Neighbor in exstart or exchange State

 OSPF neighbors that are in exstart or exchange state are trying to exchange DBD packets.
-The router and its neighbor form a master and slave relationship.
+The router and its neighbor form a primary and secondary relationship.
 The adjacency should continue past this state.
 If it does not, there is a problem with the DBD exchange, such as a maximum transmission unit (MTU) mismatch or the receipt of an unexpected DBD sequence number.
 For more information, refer to Why Are OSPF Neighbors Stuck in Exstart/Exchange State?

 Neighbor in loading State

 In the loading state, routers send link-state request packets.
 During the adjacency, if a router receives an outdated or missing link-state advertisement (LSA), it requests that LSA by sending a link-state request packet.
 Neighbors that do not transition beyond this state are most likely exchanging corrupted LSAs.
 This problem is usually accompanied by a %OSPF-4-BADLSA console message.
 Because this problem is not common, Contact Cisco for assistance.